Fania/magic/readme.md

 ## Done

+- [x] change width/size to be based on height, not width
+- [x] make sure number svgs are readable for larger orders
 - [x] add other orders to print stylesheet
 - [x] hover info for each square or put into modal
 - [x] fix line width for arc and altarc